dschnelldavis/angular2-json-schema-form/README.md

 ### To install from GitHub and play with the examples

-The [GitHub version of Angular JSON Schema Form](https://github.com/dschnelldavis/angular2-json-schema-form) includes an example playground with over 70 different JSON Schemas (including all examples used by each of the three libraries listed above), and the ability to quickly view any example formatted using Bootstrap 3 or Material Design (or with no formatting, which is functional, but usually pretty ugly).
+The [GitHub version of Angular JSON Schema Form](https://github.com/dschnelldavis/angular2-json-schema-form) includes an example playground with over 70 different JSON Schemas (including all examples used by each of the three libraries listed above), and the ability to quickly view any example formatted using Bootstrap 3 or Material Design (or with no formatting).

 To install both the library and the example playground, clone `https://github.com/dschnelldavis/angular2-json-schema-form.git` with your favorite git program, or, assuming you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node/NPM](https://nodejs.org/en/download/) installed, enter the following in your terminal: